 Conclusion

 Hybrid bikes are the way to go if you’re new to cycling and want to go reasonably fast over various terrains and remain comfortable while doing so.
-They really are the perfect all-around bike.
+They are the perfect all-around bike.

 But make sure you do your homework before you buy, use the guide above, buy from a reputable dealer, and buy a known brand.